UKGovernmentBEIS/desnz-warm-homes-local-grant-portal/README.md

 The app communicates with a number of APIs.
 You will need to obtain and configure credentials for these APIs in your user secrets file.

 In Rider:
-- Right-click on the `HerPortal` project
+- Right-click on the `WhlgPortalWebsite` project
 - Select `Tools`
 - Select `Open Project User Secrets`